vanSchaening/mutualInfo/README.md

-Most of the scripts contained in this repository were just exploratory ones that I wrote while getting familiar with the project data.
-Currently, the important (read: remotely useful) ones are `MI_DoubleInteraction.py` and `MI_IndirectInteraction.py`.
+Scripts for calculating the Mutual Information for miRNAs and their targets. `MI.py` contains general functions used by `MI_DoubleInteraction.py` and `MI_IndirectInteraction.py`, which calculate the MI for different cases (see below).
 Both of them receive the following items:
 * `.pkl`s containing interactions between miRNAs and their direct targets, and interactions between gene products
 * Matrices containing expression data for both miRNAs and mRNA in a specific type of cancer tissue.
 * A file containing the name of a miRNA in each line